danielrotaermel/osmtoimdf/README.md

 Turn Openstreetmap XML into [Indoor Mapping Data Format (IMDF)](https://register.apple.com/resources/imdf/).
 The generated IMDF archive can be used with Apple Mapkit.
 Here is [sample code](https://developer.apple.com/documentation/mapkit/displaying_an_indoor_map) for IOS.

-Disclaimer: certainly this conversion is not straight forward but this project should be a starting point.
-There is still manual mapping to do.
+Disclaimer: This conversion is certainly not straightforward, but this project is intended as a starting point.
+Some manual mapping is still required.

 <img src="docs/preview-uulm.png" alt="preview-uulm" title="University Ulm" style="zoom:25%;"/>